Tinder's competitors are banking on its sleazy image

 Since Tinder is primarily photo and location-based, it has garnered the perception among users that most of the people on it are looking for sex.
 This reputation is a boon for newer dating app startups looking to compete with Tinder, like Bumble, Hinge, Happn, Coffee Meets Bagel, Siren, Her — the list goes on.

-The main difference between these newer apps and Tinder is that they’re not as heavily image-based.
+The main difference between these newer apps and Tinder is that they’re not heavily photo-based.
 They give users the ability to show more of their interests, personality, and identity.

 Bumble, an app that launched in 2014, is a somewhat popular Tinder competitor with an estimated 800,000 users as of 2015.
-It has a similar interface as Tinder, but doesn’t have the same reputation of being a hookup app.
-That’s because only women can send the first message to their matches on Bumble.
+It has a similar interface as Tinder, but doesn’t quite have the same reputation as being a hookup app.
+That’s because only women can message their matches first on Bumble.

-Straight men seem to like the app because women to take more initiative in starting a conversation, as Bryan Bumgardner, a 26-year-old Tinder and Bumble user, explains.
-He says he has gained more quality matches on Bumble than Tinder, an app he views as primarily for hook ups.
+Straight men seem to like the app because women seem to take more initiative in starting a conversation, as Bryan Bumgardner, a 26-year-old Tinder and Bumble user, explains.
+He says he has gained more quality matches on Bumble than Tinder, which he views as an app primarily for hooking up.

-There are about 35,000 people on Siren so far.
-Cofounder Susie Lee has told Business Insider that since users don’t swipe on Siren, she believes there’s less of a sense of objectification.
+Cofounder Susie Lee has told BI that since users don’t swipe on Siren, she believes there’s less of a sense of objectification of users (there are about 5,000 people on it so far, however).

 “The swiping interaction is fun, but when you apply that to people, you’re reducing people to objects.
 Whether it’s shoes or humans, you can do the same interaction: push them away or pull them closer,” she said.
 “We want to fight this idea that you’re shopping for humans.”

 To set themselves apart from Tinder, emerging dating apps are also offering users more ways to describe themselves than just the usual — photos, age, sexual orientation, and a bio.
-Her, a dating app for LGBTQ women that launched in 2013 and now has 1.5 million users globally, offers those profile options plus more.
+Launched in 2013 and with 1.5 million users globally, Her, a dating app for LGBTQ women, offers those profile options plus more.
 For instance, it gives 14 options for sexual orientation, 25 for gender, and seven for relationship status.

 If users have the ability to express their true identity, they are more likely to find authentic connections, Her’s founder, Robyn Exton, tells BI.